How to Buy a Diamond Engagement Ring

 There are four main choices when it comes to your setting metal: platinum, white gold, yellow gold, and rose gold.

 First, opt for the color that complements your partner’s style the best.
-If she tends to wear silver jewelry, choose white gold, like this round brilliant halo ring.
+If she tends to wear silver jewelry, choose white gold.
 If she prefers more color, consider a rose gold ring (find more examples the gallery of recently purchased diamond engagement rings here).
 In general, we recommend choosing white gold over platinum.
 White gold is significantly less expensive (though looks identical) and requires less maintenance and cleaning than platinum.

 Second, when deciding between 14K and 18K gold, keep in mind that the main difference is in their alloy composition.
 14K gold is 58.3% gold and 18K gold is 75% gold.
 Both are mixed with other metals in order to be durable enough for jewelry.

 14K gold is the most popular metal for engagement rings, because it’s cheaper than 18K but is just as beautiful and slightly more durable.
 Ultimately, though, the decision is a personal choice.
-For instance, this 1 Carat 18K yellow gold solitaire ring is just as stunning as this 14K gold ring.
+For instance, this 1 Carat 18K yellow gold solitaire ring from James Allen is just as stunning as this 14K gold ring also from James Allen.

 If your fiancé-to-be is someone who leads an active lifestyle or has a hands-on job, consider a bezel setting or a flush setting, because the diamond won’t protrude as much as with other styles.
-For someone who wants a unique ring, opt for something more custom like this distinct yellow gold ring.
+For someone who wants a unique ring, opt for something more custom like this distinct yellow gold ring from James Allen.

 Throughout our many years of experience, we’ve found time and again that online vendors offer the best selection and value in the industry.
 Diamond dealers like James Allen, Blue Nile and Brian Gavin Diamonds are not only trustworthy and reliable, but they offer some of the best inventory in the world.